Royal Thames Yacht Club: History

-The RTYC was established in 1775 when Prince Henry, Duke of Cumberland and Strathearn, brother of King George III, put up a silver cup for a race on the River Thames and formed the Cumberland Fleet.
+The RTYC was established in 1775 when Prince Henry, Duke of Cumberland and Strathearn, brother of George III, put up a silver cup for a race on the River Thames and formed the Cumberland Fleet.
 This remains the alternative name of the club today.
 The RTYC name originates from 1830 when William IV of the United Kingdom came to the throne.
 Members of the club initially met in coffee houses.
 From 1857, the club owned various properties in London, moving to its current location of 60 Knightsbridge in 1923, although the current clubhouse was built more recently.

 In 1840, besides the RTYC, there were several other Thames sailing clubs, including the Royal Sailing Society, the Clarence Club, the British Yacht Club, and the Royal Yacht Squadron.
 RTYC yachting originally took place on the Thames but the Solent became increasingly important in the 1850s as the railways made the south coast more accessible.